gwenf/awesome-free-code-camp-resources/README.md

 ## Podcasts

-1. Podcasts - Code Newbie (as the name implies, very noob-friendly) and Javascript Jabber (this one generally covers a little more in depth topics that you might not understand right away) are both excellent.
-You can scroll through the history and find the ones that interest you like I did or start from the beginning.
-Podcasts are amazing resources to help you learn about and keep up with current technologies as well as develop a broader understanding of the developer field.
+1. Podcasts - Code Newbie (as the name implies, very noob-friendly)
+1. Javascript Jabber (this one generally covers a little more in depth topics that you might not understand right away)
+1. Javascript Air

 ## Other